-We have a repurchase program that authorizes us to purchase up to \$50.0 million of our outstanding shares of common stock.
+In August 2010, our Board of Directors approved a stock repurchase program that authorized us to purchase up to \$50.0 million of our outstanding shares of common stock.
 The program does not have an expiration date.
 The shares can be purchased from time to time on the open market or in privately negotiated transactions depending upon market conditions and other factors.

 We account for purchases of treasury stock under the cost method.
-The remaining amount available to purchase stock under the stock repurchase program was \$50.0 million as of December 31, 2013.
+The remaining amount available to purchase stock under the stock repurchase program was \$50.0 million as of December 31, 2014.